TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Beloren.

 The word “discover” first appeared in English in the 1300s.
-It comes from the Old French word descovrir, meaning to uncover, to unroof, to unveil, and, also, to betray.
-To maliciously expose, more or less; like ripping someone’s clothes off to expose their nakedness.
-“Discoverer” originally meant “informant.”
+It comes from the Old French word descovrir, meaning to uncover, unveil, and betray.
+To maliciously expose, more or less, like ripping someone’s clothes off to reveal their nakedness.
+“Discoverer" originally meant “informant.”

 Then, beginning in the 1550s, its meaning shifted.
 To discover meant “to obtain knowledge or sight of what was not known.”
 To discover meant to make known.
-The discoverer was now the frontiersman, going forth with a lantern into darkness they thereby dispelled.
+The discoverer was now the frontiersman, going forth with a lantern into the darkness, which they consequently dispelled.

-For the traveler, discovery takes on both meanings: to make known, but also to expose and, in some ways, to betray.
+For the traveler, discovery has two meanings: to make known but also to expose and, in some ways, to betray.

 Discovery implies a dominant perspective.
-When we say we have discovered a new place — a village in the Himalaya, perhaps, or some remote island in the Pacific — what are we actually saying?
-We are saying that these people and places remained shapeless until the eye of our culture came upon them, as if our gaze gave them existence.
-It ignores the fact that discovery, at least between conscious entities, is always two-way street.
-When Columbus discovered the Americas, the Americas at the same moment discovered Europe.
+What are we saying when we have discovered a new place — a village in the Himalayas, perhaps, or some remote island in the Pacific?
+We are saying that these people and places remained shapeless until the eye of our culture came upon them as if our gaze gave them existence.
+This perspective ignores that discovery, at least between conscious entities, is always a two-way street.
+When Columbus discovered the Americas, the Americas simultaneously discovered Europe.

 It does not take much reflection to realize how false this idea of a totally discovered world is.
 Regardless of how many people have walked the same path we now walk, there will always remain room to experiment with how we walk it.
 There are always side paths, hidden to those in a hurry, that the discerning and deliberate traveler will find or create for themselves.
 And these paths don’t necessarily have to be physical.
 Every person you meet along the way is a country in themselves, with a personal history often as vast as the places we so blindly drift to one after the other.
-One can look at the surface of the sea and think they’ve seen the sea, but that is only for those without the imagination to penetrate deeper.
-The sea that is our world is unimaginably deep, and is changing at every moment.
-The possibilities of discovery are inexhaustible, but if it is true discovery you want you cannot expect to find it in a guidebook, or any book.
-In books all you will be given is what is known.
+One can look at the sea's surface and think they’ve seen the sea, but that is only for those without the imagination to penetrate deeper.
+Our world's sea is unimaginably deep and changing at every moment.
+The possibilities of discovery are inexhaustible, but if it is a true discovery you want, you cannot expect to find it in a guidebook or any book.
+In books, all you will be given is what is known.
 It is in the nuance of the experience, not in books, not in geography, where the traveler’s El Dorado is to be found.

 My travel itinerary was straightforward but fraught with uncertainties.

-One year before the ride mentioned above I had trekked through the mountains along the Turkish Mediterranean in hopes of finding nomadic Turkish shepherds called the yörüks.
+One year before the ride mentioned above, I trekked through the mountains along the Turkish Mediterranean, hoping to find nomadic Turkish shepherds called the yörüks.
 I had been successful.
-About two days inland from the coast I encountered a family of nomads who showed me enormous hospitality.
-I had taken portraits of them during my visit, and had promised, with no intentions of actually doing so, to return one day with printed copies.
+About two days inland from the coast, I encountered a family of nomads who showed me enormous hospitality.
+I had taken portraits of them during my visit.
+With no intention of doing so, I promised to return one day with printed copies.

-I was now fulfilling that promise, hoping to find them again and hoping they would recognize me, perhaps even invite me to stay with them.
-I wanted to learn more about their lives, and what, if any, correlation existed between me and them, as we both led unanchored, peripatetic existences.
+I was now fulfilling that promise, hoping to find them again and that they would recognize me and perhaps even invite me to stay with them.
+I wanted to learn more about their lives and what, if any, correlation existed between me and them, as we both led unanchored, peripatetic existences.

 After waking up on the beach, I hitchhiked to Demre.
-I trudged, loaded with camping gear and a week’s worth of food, through town to the rural purlieus, crossing a dry riverbed, passing a mosque long-fallen into ruin, its doors broken off, a mangy Bactrian camel grazing outside.
+I trudged, loaded with camping gear and a week’s worth of food, through town to the rural purlieus, crossing a dry riverbed.
+I passed a mosque long fallen into ruin, its doors broken off, and a mangy Bactrian camel grazing outside.

 I came upon a crowd of people gathered for a wedding.
 Over 100 men sat on rugs in the street outside what I assumed to be the home of the husband’s family.
-The women, all of them headscarved, were either inside the house handing platters of food down out of windows or gathered inside the fence on the lawn.
-As I walked past a man jumped up and hurried after me, insisting that I join them.
+The women, all headscarved, were either inside the house handing platters of food out of windows or gathered inside the fence on the lawn.
+As I walked past, a man jumped up and hurried after me, insisting I join them.

 I dropped my gear and sat cross-legged at a low table.
-I was immediately surrounded by men who wanted to shake my hand and extended their welcome.
+I was immediately surrounded by men who wanted to shake my hand and extend their welcome.

 After we were finished, they asked me where I was heading.